 Indoor air quality is central to your family’s health.
 Did you know that the air inside the average home is much more polluted than outdoor air?
 It is—about five times more.
-In fact, the U.S. Environmental Protection Agency (EPA) has ranked indoor air pollution as one of the top five environmental risks.
-Mold, pollen, pet dander, radon and even formaldehyde are regularly found inside homes.
+The U.S. Environmental Protection Agency (EPA) has ranked indoor air pollution as one of the top five environmental risks.
+Mold, pollen, pet dander, radon, and even formaldehyde are regularly found inside homes.

 Humidity is also a concern when it comes to indoor air quality.
 Air that is too humid or too dry can have ill effects on your health and damage your home.
 Let’s take a look at three of the ways Temp Air System Inc can help you improve the indoor air quality in your La Puente home.

 A Clean System is the First Step to Good Indoor Air Quality